Gov. Cooper declares State of Emergency for NC ahead of Hurricane Ian's arrival

 Localized flooding could start to happen around midday Friday.
 This will coincide with heavy bands of rain from the storm system, meaning the flooding is expected to be localized and not widespread.

-With all those conditions combining, power outages are most likely to happen Saturday.
+With all those conditions combined, power outages are most likely to happen Saturday.

 The entire system will be pushing its way out of North Carolina on Sunday.
 Monday could still have some unsettled weather on the backend of the storm, including scattered showers and cooler temperatures.